HOLLYWOOD & HIGHLAND COMPLEX / OVATION HOLLYWOOD

 Shopping malls in the vicinity of the H & H COMPLEX included WESTFIELD FASHION SQUARE (1962) {6.6 miles northwest, in Los Angeles}, WESTFIELD CENTURY CITY (1964) {5.3 miles southwest, in Los Angeles} and BEVERLY CENTER (1982) {2.8 miles southwest, also in Los Angeles}.

 Promoted as "The new epicenter of popular culture," the H & H COMPLEX failed to live up to previous expectations.
 In January 2004, the Los Angeles-based CIM Group acquired the property at a rock bottom price...less than half of its construction cost.
-They performed a small renovation, brought in toney tenants, and renamed it HOLLYWOOD & HIGHLAND CENTER
+They performed a small renovation, brought in tony tenants, and renamed it HOLLYWOOD & HIGHLAND CENTER

 In April 2007, the Curbed LA website presented the shopping and entertainment facility with the dubious distinction of "Ugliest Building In Los Angeles."
 Nonetheless, H & H CENTER endured a less-than-stellar start and emerged as a catalyst for a successful revitalization of Hollywood Boulevard.